sysintelligent/bdc-bridge/README.md

 ```

 This script:
-1. Builds the UI with production settings
+1. Builds the Next.js application with production settings
 2. Copies the built files to server/static directory
 3. Restarts the server if it's already running